Rutgers' Stringer taking off the rest of regular season | New Country 923

-Assistant coach Tim Eatman will serve as acting coach through the Big Ten Conference Tournament.
+Assistant coach Tim Eatman will serve as acting coach through the Big Ten Tournament.

 “As you can imagine this was not an easy decision; however, in consultation with my doctors, it is in my best interest to spend time to get healthy before returning to the day-to-day grind of coaching,” Stringer said in a statement.

-“I know our young ladies can finish the season strong playing Scarlet Knight basketball and I will rejoin the team as soon as I can,” she added.
+“I know our young ladies can finish the season strong playing Scarlet Knight basketball and I will rejoin the team as soon as I can.”

 Eatman served as acting head coach for three games following the illness and death of Stringer’s mother, Thelma Stoner, in 2016.

-Rutgers has three regular-season contests left, starting with a home game against Wisconsin on Monday.
+Rutgers has three regular-season games left, starting with a home game against Wisconsin on Monday.

 Stringer picked up her 1,000th win on Nov.
 13 with a 73-44 decision over Central Connecticut State.